 Because salary potential may vary depending on location, education and experience, prospective students are encouraged to conduct independent research to determine actual earning potential.

-A variety of exciting nursing positions are available in today’s dynamic healthcare industry.
+A variety of exciting nursing positions and specialties are available in today’s dynamic healthcare industry.
 RN to BSN online programs prepare nurses to take on these expanded roles, where acute and coordinated care, advanced theory, critical thinking, and leadership skills are utilized each day.
 Among the career possibilities for highly skilled nurses are:

 Today’s RNs are relied upon for their critical thinking and problem-solving skills, and are expected to possess a much broader base of knowledge, including humanities, social sciences, and data analysis.
 RNs are in demand across the country, but increasingly, employers are seeking those with the advanced skills and clinical knowledge that is obtained through BSN programs.